Yanina Wickmayer

-Yanina Wickmayer (born 20 October 1989) is a Belgian professional tennis player.
-She reached the semifinals at the 2009 US Open, and a career-high WTA ranking of world No. 12, on 19 April 2010.
-In doubles, she achieved a career-high of world No. 71 on 15 February 2010.
+Yanina Wickmayer (born 20 October 1989) is a Belgian former professional tennis player.
+She reached the semifinals at the 2009 US Open, and a career-high ranking of world No. 12, on 19 April 2010.
+In doubles, she achieved a career-high of world No. 61, on 11 September 2023.
 She was awarded "Most Improved Player" by the WTA in 2009.
-In June 2011, Time magazine named her one of the "30 Legends of Women's Tennis: Past, Present and Future".
+Time magazine named her one of the "30 Legends of Women's Tennis: Past, Present and Future" in June 2011.

 Personal life

-Wickmayer was born on 20 October 1989 to Marc Wickmayer and Daniella Dannevoye.
+Wickmayer was born on 20 October 1989, to Marc Wickmayer and Daniella Dannevoye.
 She was introduced to tennis at the age of nine by friends at local courts.
 Her mother died at an early age shortly thereafter.
 She is named after Diego Maradona's youngest daughter Gianinna.
 The surname 'Wickmayer' traces back to Austria through her father Marc.
 Wickmayer, who fluently speaks Dutch, English, and French, most admires former Belgian tennis player Kim Clijsters.
 In 2017, she announced that Clijsters would be working with her during the 2017 Wimbledon Championships.

 On 16 July 2017, Wickmayer married long-time boyfriend and former professional football player Jérôme van der Zijl.
-In April 2021 she gave birth to a daughter.
+In April 2021, she gave birth to a daughter.